Skip to content

 Top solo founder revenue

-The $100K Side Business Opportunity in 2025
+What Is the $100K Side Business Opportunity in 2025?

 The founders we analyzed broke through that ceiling.
 We studied 143 videos across three channels - Starter Story (founder interviews with revenue numbers), My First Million (business ideas and trends), and Greg Isenberg (startup ideas and validation) - to find the patterns that separate $10K businesses from $100K+ businesses.